-Kim Santos is a first-generation college student from the island of Guam.
-She spent most of her life there, until leaving to attend Washington State University in 2015.
-Santos is a senior, double-majoring in Digital Technology and Culture, and Fine Arts.
-She started working with the museum in 2016 as a curatorial and marketing intern and was recently hired as the marketing and social media assistant.
-She will soon be applying to multiple graduate schools in hopes of obtaining her Masters of Arts in Communication Design and Digital Media.
+Kezia Buensuceso is a WSU student, double-majoring in Digital Technology and Culture, and Marketing.
+She started working with the museum in 2018 as a communications and marketing intern and was recently hired as the marketing and social media assistant.

 Tuesday – Saturday